ArctosDB/documentation-wiki/_documentation/dataentry.markdown

 Select an appropriate "helper" under customize.
 Note that these simply push values to the standard form; "standard" values can be further enhanced individually before saving.

+### Enter Coordinates

+Customize, turn on coordinate metadata and the necessary format(s).

 # Data Entry Version One